Appointments, Answers, and the Weight of Numbers

 Later in the evening, once Isabella was asleep, I finished watching The Possession, the movie The Sister had recommended earlier.
 After that, I put on Girl in the Basement.
 Neither was light, but both kept my mind occupied.

-I didn't end up falling asleep until after 2:30am knowing I had a 6:30am wake up time and I tend to not ever sleep straight through.
+I did not end up falling asleep until after 2:30 a.m., knowing I had to be up at 6:30 and rarely sleep straight through anyway.
 I got probably 2 hours of sleep.

 What the Day Left Me With